null

 Posted by Greg C. on Feb 03, 2026

 Bully sticks are generally safer than rawhide according to veterinary consensus, making them the preferred choice for pet parents seeking reliable, long-lasting chews for their dogs.
 This comparison addresses what responsible dog owners demand: clear, evidence-based guidance on which dog chew treats best protect their canine companion while satisfying natural chewing instincts.
+Understanding your dog's chewing instincts is crucial for selecting safe, appropriate chews that support both their well-being and natural behaviors.

 By the end of this comparison, you’ll understand: